On This Green Season Safari, Fresh Grass Draws Prolific Wildlife & New Babies Abound

 and Namibia meet.
-On the far shore we enter Chobe National Park, known for its vast elephant herds and a stable population of general game species throughout the year.
-On a boat cruise on the Chobe River we expect to see plenty of elephants, hippo, crocodile and perhaps the elusive puku and Chobe bushbuck.
-Up to 400 bird species are resident in the park this time of year, and water birds abound, especially herons, storks and egrets.
+Traveling by ferry to Botswana on the far shore, we enter Chobe National Park, known for its enormous elephant herds and stable population of general game species throughout the year.
+During a boat cruise on the Chobe River, expect to see plenty of elephant, hippo, crocodile and perhaps the elusive puku and Chobe bushbuck.
+Up to 400 bird species reside in the park at this time of year, and waterbirds abound, especially herons, storks

 Days 6–8: Okavango Delta—Santawani Private Concession

+Fly by light aircraft this morning to Gomoti Tented Camp in the heart of the community-owned Santawani reserve in the Okavango Delta.
 While some parts of the delta are permanently flooded, others are a mosaic of varied landscapes, including drier areas like the area surrounding our camp.
 A mix of riverine woodlands, acacia scrub and open floodplains providing ample food for a large array of browsers and grazing species as well as predators.
-Wildlife is abundant in the camp environs, and we often see lots of animals wandering through.
+Wildlife is abundant around camp, and we often see lots of animals wandering through.
 The diverse range of habitats, plus the year-round lifeline of the Gomoti River, make this region ideal for all-day wildlife excursions including traditional 4x4 game drives, picnic lunches, guided walks and night drives.
 Regular sightings include leopard, lion, wild dog, hyena, cheetah, giraffe, elephant, impala, kudu, zebra, wildebeest

 Days 9–11: Central Kalahari Game Reserve

 and springbok, as well honey badger and mongoose.
 Predators follow these large congregations of desert animals with their young into the broad pan, creating natural drama we may be privy to observe.
 Star attractions include the famous Kalahari black-maned lions as well as some of the Africa’s best cheetah viewing.
-The Kalahari is also the ancient home of the San bushmen, who have subsisted in these stark environs for millennia.
-Our time here will include engaging cultural experiences that allow for authentic insight into the ancient Bushmen clans of the area.
+The Kalahari is also the ancient home of the San Bushmen, who have subsisted in these stark environs for millennia.
+Our time here will include engaging cultural experiences that offer insight into the history and traditions of the Bushmen clans of the area.

 Day 12: Maun / Depart